claws/quadcopter/doc/parts/index.rst

 ++++++++++++++++++++

 I bought these batteries for my ZMR250.
 I also use these on my Alien 5" too.
-They are rated as capable of 50C bursts..
+They are rated as capable of 50C bursts.

 .. _tunigy-1800-4s-60c: